arduino-libraries/Arduino_Threads/docs/05-threadsafe-spi.md

 ### Asynchronous thread-safe `SPI` access with `transfer`/`wait`
 Once a `BusDevice` is declared it can be used to transfer data to and from the peripheral by means of the `transfer()` API.
 As opposed to the traditional Arduino bus APIs, `transfer()` is asynchronous and thus won't block execution unless the `wait()` function is called.
-Note that we are in a parallel programming environment which means that calls to `transfer()` on the same bus from different sketches will be arbitrated
+Note that we are in a parallel programming environment which means that calls to `transfer()` on the same bus from different sketches will be arbitrated.

 ```C++
 byte bmp388_read_reg(byte const reg_addr)